Ved-programmer/TypingPro/README.md

 # Typing Pro
-Made With Pygame🐍, Python and HARDWORK.
+Made With Pygame and Python

 ```Type, Type, Type!```